-At the consolidated Clarien Group and solo level, Clarien calculated capital for prudential regulatory reporting purposes throughout the reporting period October 1, 2018 to September 30, 2019 using the Basel III framework of the Basel Committee on Banking Supervision ('BCBS').
+At the consolidated and solo level, the Bank calculated capital for prudential regulatory reporting purposes throughout the Interim reporting period October 1, 2019 to March 31, 2020 using the Basel III framework of the Basel Committee on Banking Supervision ('BCBS').
 The Basel Committee's framework is structured around three 'pillars': Pillar 1 minimum capital requirements and Pillar 2 supervisory review process are complemented by Pillar 3 market discipline.
 The aim of Pillar 3 is to produce disclosures that allow market participants to assess the scope of application by banks of the Basel Committee's framework and the rules in their jurisdiction, their capital condition, risk exposures and risk management processes, and hence their capital adequacy.
 Pillar 3 requires all material risks to be disclosed, enabling a comprehensive view of a bank's risk profile.

-There is a requirement to calculate and maintain regulatory capital ratios on both a Group consolidation basis and on an individual (or Solo) basis.
-There are no differences between the basis of consolidation of the Group for accounting and prudential purposes.
+There is a requirement to calculate and maintain regulatory capital ratios on both a consolidated basis and on an individual (or Solo) basis.
+There are no differences between the basis of consolidation of the Bank for accounting and prudential purposes.